Meet our Team

 Martha has been making, selling and teaching others how to make beaded jewelry for years, always wishing she could find a way to benefit others with these skills.
 Then she met Isaya.
 From him, she learned that the Maasai women of Eluai Village wanted to learn more beading techniques to better market their jewelry.
 With that small bit of information, she sprang into action.
-With Isaya and his wife, Kat, she visited Eluai, introduced the Maasai women to new beading techniques, learned how to design Maasai jewelry herself, and made amazing new friends, in spite of the language barrier.
+Martha decided to travel to Tanzania to visite Eluai, and introduce the Maasai women to new beading techniques, learned how to design Maasai jewelry herself, and made amazing new friends, in spite of the language barrier.
 Upon her return, she joined Warrriors.
 She sees Warriors as an organization that can help change the lives of the Maasai as well as the volunteers who work with Warriors.

 deborah k. london

 Biography for Deborah K. London/ Debbie London, PhD